 1. You don’t have a strategy

-The opportunity is there, but are you leveraging?
-It's best to approach a networking event with a plan in mind.
-Mapping out your objective , you can then assess the actions that need to take place.
+It’s best to approach a networking event with a plan.
+By mapping out your objectives , you can assess the actions that need to take place.
 Are you looking for business partners?
 What about possible leads?
-Once you identify what you're after, you can begin connecting the dots as to the people you're looking to meet.
+Once you identify what you’re after, you can begin connecting the dots and plan conversations people you want to meet.

 Identify which organizations, activities, conferences, and events your target contacts participate in and prioritize those opportunities.
 Put yourself in the right place at the right time, and it’ll be easier to form the right connections.

 Let’s be truly honest for a moment here.

 Do you enjoy someone sales pitch you when you’re trying to relax and socialize?

 Fellow professionals can easily spot an agenda during a networking event.
 Instead, focus on authenticity and expand the conversation by expressing interest in the person.
 Ask about their industry and personal brand or interests.
 Learning more about them rather than selling, allows you to win over their respect and trust.

 A conversation is a two-way street.
 As much as you’ll want to share information about what you do, you need to pace yourself.
 At a networking event, active listening is key.